AlexanderEpolite/epolite/README.md

 4. This library uses crypto subtle, and was designed specifically for browser use.

 ## Using this library
 This library is specifically built for the [Bun Runtime](https://bun.sh).
-Please install that and replace Node.JS with this runtime, as it is much faster.
+Please install that and replace NodeJS with this runtime, as it is much faster.

 Afterwards, run `bun add epolite` to install this package, and then use the documentation below.